re7urn0/ROP-Emporium-ARM-Writeup/README.md

-My solutions for the ROP Emporium challenges on ARM architecture, based on pwntools, qemu and raspberry pi.
+My solutions for the ROP Emporium challenges on ARM architecture, based on pwntools and qemu.